EddyRivasLab/eddyrivaslab.github.io-src/content/pages/leaving-the-lab.md

 less to maintain but is still accessible if we need it.

 5. Return any lab "loaner" laptops to Nick.
-Turn in lab-owned computing equipment to Ariane (or her successor) to be re-installed.
+Turn in lab-owned computing equipment, including any backup disks to Ariane or her successor.
 Turn in any notebooks to Ariane as well so that they can be scanned to satisfy Harvard's research retention rules.